mforcado-micoworks/nestjs-kafka-starter/README.md

-## Most minimum started configuration for NestJS and Kafka.
+## Most minimum starter configuration for NestJS and Kafka.